-If we decide to reduce headcount to lower our operating expenses, we may not realize, in full or in part, the anticipated benefits, savings and improvements in our cost structure from such a restructuring because of unforeseen difficulties, delays or unexpected costs.
+If we decide to further reduce headcount to lower our operating expenses, we may not realize, in full or in part, the anticipated benefits, savings and improvements in our cost structure from such a restructuring because of unforeseen difficulties, delays or unexpected costs.
 If we are unable to realize the expected operational efficiencies and cost savings from such a restructuring, our operating results and financial condition would be adversely affected.
 Any restructuring activities would be disruptive to our operations and could result in material delays in our new product development programs.
-For example, as a consequence of our announced corporate realignment, we have experienced employee turnover in 2022 higher than industry norms.
-We expect this to continue into 2023.
 Headcount reductions could yield unanticipated consequences, such as attrition beyond planned staff reductions, or increase difficulties in our day-to-day operations.
 Headcount reductions could also harm our ability to attract and retain qualified management, scientific, clinical, regulatory, manufacturing, engineering, and other personnel who are critical to our business.
-Any failure to attract or retain qualified personnel could prevent us from successfully developing and commercializing our new product candidates in the future and could also harm our existing and planned commercial activities in dermatology and product development activities outside of dermatology.
+Any failure to attract or retain qualified personnel could prevent us from successfully developing and commercializing our new product candidates in the future.

-Our revenues and future profitability are entirely dependent upon one family of products, the CellFX System, and one platform technology, Nano-pulse Stimulation.
+Our revenues and future profitability are entirely dependent upon one family of products, the CellFX System, and one platform technology, Nano-Pulse Stimulation.

-Our revenue is generated entirely from the CellFX System, which consists of a console, handpieces and tips, and both these products and all our potential products under development are based upon the same patented platform technology, Nano-pulse Stimulation ("NPS").
-Our revenue is therefore dependent on the success of these products and platform technology.
+Our revenue to date has been generated entirely from the CellFX System, which consists of a console, handpieces and tips, and both these products and all our potential products under development are based upon the same patented platform technology, Nano-Pulse Stimulation ("NPS").
+Our future revenue is therefore dependent on the success of these products under development and platform technology.
 Reliance on a single family of products and single platform technology could negatively affect our results of operations and financial condition.
-Our ability to become profitable will depend upon the commercial success of these products and platform technology.
+Our ability to become profitable will depend upon the commercial success of these future products and platform technology.